Amaechina-Ikechukwu/involved-chat-api/README.md

 ```
 You can override via environment variables (ASP.NET Core standard mapping) or `appsettings.Development.json` for local dev.

+Note: The `appsettings.Development.json` in this project contains a 32-character development JWT key to satisfy HS256 minimum key length.
+Do NOT commit production secrets; use environment variables or a secrets manager for real deployments.

 ### Recommended Secure Key Generation
 ```powershell
 # Windows PowerShell